BochengYin/AI-Calendar/SUPABASE_SETUP.md

 END;
 $$ LANGUAGE plpgsql;

+DROP TRIGGER IF EXISTS update_events_updated_at ON events;
--- Trigger to update updated_at timestamp on row update CREATE TRIGGER update_events_updated_at
+CREATE TRIGGER update_events_updated_at
 BEFORE UPDATE ON events
 FOR EACH ROW
 EXECUTE FUNCTION update_updated_at_column();

--- Create a view for upcoming events (not deleted) CREATE OR REPLACE VIEW upcoming_events AS
-SELECT *
-FROM events
-WHERE is_deleted = false
-AND end > now()
-ORDER BY start ASC;

--- Grant access to authenticated users
+-- Grant privileges to the Authenticated role
 GRANT SELECT, INSERT, UPDATE, DELETE ON events TO authenticated;
-GRANT SELECT ON upcoming_events TO authenticated;
+GRANT SELECT ON public.upcoming_events TO authenticated;
 ```

 Note: Make sure to use double quotes around the "end" column name as it's a reserved word in SQL.